gasparka/thesis/docs/pyha.rst

     Simulation of the accumulator (x is random integer [-5;5])

-Running the same testing code results in a :numref:`acc_sim_delay`.
-It shows that while the model simulation differs from the rest of simulations.
-This is the effect of added register, it adds one delay to the harwdware simulations.

-The delay can be determined by counting the registers on the input to output path.

-This is an standard hardware behaviour.
-Pyha provides special variable :code:`self._delay` that specifies the delay of the model, it is useful:

-    - Document the delay of your blocks
-    - Upper level blocks can use it to define their own delay
+Pyha provides an :code:`self._delay` variable, that hardware classes can use to specify their delay.
-    - Pyha simulations will adjust for the delay, so you can easily compare to your model.

-.. note:: Use :code:`self._delay` to match hardware delay against models
+Simulation functions can read this variable and compensate the simulation data so that the delay is compensated, that eases the design of unit-tests.

-After setting the :code:`self._delay = 1` in the __init__, we get:
+All the simulations match in output (:numref:`acc_sim`), after setting the :code:`self._delay = 1` in the ``__init__``.

-This does not 'fix' the delay, it just shifts the hardware simulation sample so that they match up with model, the design is still delayed by 1.

 .. _acc_sim:
 .. figure:: ../examples/accumulator/img/acc_sim.png